Whuss88/zoo/README.md

-This is my zoo page
+This is my zoo page.

-I wanted to add a background image but couldn't find a solution for the image quality
+I wanted to add a background image but couldn't find a solution for the image quality.